Saturday, March 6, 2021

 The Wrong Mountain of Utilitarians and Libertarians

 Rejecting the claims of the British utilitarians, Nietzsche said, “Man does not seek happiness; only the Englishman does that.”
-This is a good point which can be stretched to include the two concepts which obsess the libertarians: liberty and rights.
+Nietzsche’s saying can be stretched to include the two concepts which obsess the libertarians: liberty and rights.
 Man does not seek liberty and rights; only the libertarian does that.
-Not happiness, not liberty, and not rights but being part of a nation with stable, historical, and decent culture, in which they might hope to flourish, according to the traditional norms of human flourishing, is fundamental to man.
-When the utilitarians talk about happiness, and the libertarians talk about liberty and rights, they are indulging in metaphysical fiction—they are exhorting humanity to climb the wrong mountain.
-The right mountain is culture.
-All good things come to the nations which have a good culture.
+Not happiness, not liberty, and not rights but being part of a nation with a stable economy and decent culture is what most people desire.
+When the utilitarians talk about happiness, and the libertarians talk about liberty and rights, they are indulging in metaphysical fiction—they are exhorting their followers to climb the wrong mountain.
+The right mountain, which people are naturally driven to climb, is the one which leads to a place with a stable economy and good culture.

 Posted by Anoop Verma at 8:03:00 PM